durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the left navigation panel, select **Hunting**.

-1. GO-TO the **queries** tab, scroll down and select **Go to Content hub**.
+1. Go to the **queries** tab.

-1. On **Content hub** select **Content title** and select **Install/Update**.

-    >**Note**: wait till installation process to complete.

-1. Once installation process is done, navigate back to **Microsoft Sentinel | Hunting** page and refresh the page.

-1. Select the **queries** tab which is selected (underlined), select any query from the list.
+1. Select any query from the list.
 Once a query is selected, note the information that is provided about that query, including the code for the query, as well as the option to run the query and see results.
 Don't select anything.

     ![Picture 1](../Images/sc900-hunting.png)